Why Young People Are Leaving The Church

 As the Matt Redman song says, ‘send revival, start with me.’
 Consecration, the Word of God, obedience, prayer, the Holy Spirit’s power to do whatever He wants and love is what we need a revolution of.
 Amen!

 3. Anti-science.
-This myfishbites session has covered a number of the issues here and is well worth reading through to empower yourself.
+See Talks > God vs Science in the menu – well worth reading through to empower yourself.
 The core of it is that Christianity is not anti-science at all.
 In fact it was only under a Christian Europe that science flourished because people had the freedom and inspiration to discover the world around them.
 Many of the pioneers of modern science were both Christian and believers in the absolute truth of the Bible.
 Many scientists today are Christians, even in very senior scientific positions.
 The Bible is not a science textbook but discoveries have not discredited the Bible.
-Evolution is the chief cause of people's doubt as this is (by evolutionists own admission) a religion to oppose Christianity!
-It undermines people's belief in the Bible.
-But we don't believe the Bible because we're stupid.
+Evolution is the chief cause of people’s doubt as this is (by evolutionists own admission) a religion to oppose Christianity!
+It undermines people’s belief in the Bible.
+But we don’t believe the Bible because we’re stupid.
 We believe the Bible because it is accurate, has hundreds of prophecies that have happened, explains the universe, documents the start of creation by the only ones who were present at the time (the Godhead).

 Science is not always about truth.
 Very often it has its own agenda, is political, lies, gets things wrong and is forever shifting its ‘truths’.
 (There have been three theories of the Big Bang and the latest theory is being rejected by many secular scientists).
 The debate has never been science vs the Bible.
 It has always been one set of beliefs vs another and one scientific theory vs another.
 Evolution is unproven and missing key aspects of evidence without which it completely fails (eg it cannot explain the origin of information needed to create something out of nothing).